 Do not become just another statistic.
 If you are among the thousands of people injured in bus accidents every year, contact Bisnar Chase to make sure you are properly compensated.

-However, bus passengers can still suffer injuries, particularly in the event of a violent collision or rollover crash.
+However, bus passengers can still suffer injuries, particularly in a violent collision or rollover crash.
 Anyone injured in a bus accident can contact Bisnar Chase for expert representation.

 Bus Accident FAQs